kirenz/ds-python/_sources/docs/data.md

 #### Correlation with response

-- Relationship between each predictor and the response:
+Detect the relationship between each predictor and the response:

 ```Python
 sns.pairplot(data=df_train, y_vars=y_label, x_vars=features);